-NCOA

-(SEE STEP BY STEP INSTRUCTIONS)
+NCOA (SEE STEP BY STEP INSTRUCTIONS)

-- The National Change of Address System (NCOA) of the U. S. Postal Service may be used if both Registrars agree.
+• The National Change of Address System (NCOA) of the U. S. Postal Service may be used instead of a canvass by mail to every voter, if both Registrars agree.
 The U. S. Postal Service (USPS) developed this system to reduce undeliverable mail.
-A licensee provides a computerized system, updated nightly, contains change of address records from the USPS. - Further investigative work may be required to determine actual changes and moves.
+A licensee provides a list which contains change of address records from the USPS.